KalpanaBolla/assignment2-bolla/README.md

 ---
 # Funny Quotes
 >1.Writing is easy.
-All you have to do is cross out the wrong words*MARK TWAIN
+All you have to do is cross out the wrong words*-MARK TWAIN
+---
->2.The purpose of our lives is to be happy*DALAI LAMA
+>2.The purpose of our lives is to be happy*-DALAI LAMA